top of page

 Both!
 My in-person space is located in Dallas and I can see virtual clients from anywhere in Texas.
 Some people love the structure of coming into the office.
 Others prefer the comfort of working from home.
 We can talk about what works best for you.

-No. I’m not able to offer emergency support or crisis intervention.
-If you’re in immediate danger or need urgent help, please call 988, go to your nearest ER, or contact your local crisis hotline.
+I’m not able to offer emergency support or crisis intervention.
+If you’re in immediate danger or need urgent help, please call 988, visit your nearest ER, or reach out to your local crisis hotline.
+You’re not alone, and there are people ready to help.

 Ready to get started?